A reading list from Vintage Books, including some old, some new and some to look forward to!

 Flitting from war-haunted Oxford to the bright new shallows of the 1960s, Freya plots the unpredictable course of a woman’s life and loves against a backdrop of Soho pornographers, theatrical peacocks, willowy models, priapic painters, homophobic blackmailers, political careerists.

 A book of many and brilliant layers, The Bell is one of Murdoch’s finest.
 Dora Greenfield, erring wife, returns to live with her husband in a a lay community encamped outside Imber Abbey, home to a mysterious enclosed order of nuns.
 Watched over by its devout director and the discreet authority of the wise old Abbess, Imber Court is a haven for lost souls seeking tranquility.
 But then the lost Abbey bell, legendary symbol of religion and magic, is rediscovered, and hidden truths and desires are forced into the light.

 California.
 The summer of 1969.
-In the dying days of a floundering counter-culture a young girl is unwittingly caught up in unthinkable violence, and a decision made at this moment, on the cusp of adulthood, will shape her life….
-Hands down the book that best captures what it’s really like to be a teenaged girl.
+In the dying days of a floundering counter-culture a young girl is unwittingly caught up in unthinkable violence, and a decision made at this moment, on the cusp of adulthood, will shape her life...
+The Girls perfectly captures what it’s really like to be a teenaged girl.

 In the 400th year since Shakespeare’s death, Vinegar Girl is Anne Tyler’s take on the Bard's play The Taming of the Shrew.
 Kate Battista is a brilliant primary school teacher, according to her pupils.
 Their parents aren’t so sure.
 She also runs house and home for her scientist father.
 When his indispensable assistant Pyotr, faces deportation, Dr Battista comes up with a plan which, as ever, relies on Kate.
 But why should she help out – again?